Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

 Building a high performance multicore app is harder - need to keep cache well populated for all cores.

+## What is packing?
+CPUs generally work must efficiently on byte, word, and double word data.
+You may be able to save some memory by packing different strings of bits together as compactly as possible, without wasting any bits to align a particular data field on a byte or other boundary.
+Alothough they are space efficient they are computationally inefficient as it takes time to unpack them.
+More info on this needed.

+## What are the different types of busus?
+Address, data, control.
+A bus is a collection of wires on which electrical signals pass between components of the system (CPU, I/O, memory).
+The bus size is one of the main attributes that define the size of procerssor 32-bit wide vs 64-bit wide..

+## What is the data bus?
+Shuffles data between component.
+They can process data blocks up to the bit width of the bus.

+## Address bus?
+When software wants to access a particular memory location or I/O device, it places the corresponding address on the bus.
+With n address lines, the processor can access 2<sup>n</sup> unique addresses.
+The number of bits on a bus will determine the max number of addressable memory and I/O locations.

+## Control bus?
+Controls how the processor communicates with the rest of the system.
+There is a read and write line, which says whether the data is going to or from memory.
+Has system clock lines, interrupt lines, byte enable lines, and status lines.

+## What is memory?
+Can think of it like an array of bytes.
+The address of the first byte is 0 and the last byte is 2<sup>-1</sup>.
+To execute Memory[125] := 0 you do:
+- data bus = 0
+- address bus = 125
+- write line = 1

+## What is the system clock?
+Serves as the timing standard within the system.
+It is an electrical signal on the control bus that alternates between 0 and 1 at a periodic rate.
+All activity within the CPU is synchronized with the edge of this clock signal.
+The frequency it alternates between 0 and 1 is the clock frequency.
+THe time it takes for the system to switch from 0 -> 1 -> is a clock period, also called a clock cycle.
+Hz is 1 cycle per second.
+TO ensure synchronisation, most CPUs start any operation on an edge.
+The CPU cannot perform any task faster than the clock runs.
+The clock ensures statements are executed in a serialised order.

+## What is cache memory?
+- Sits between CPU and main meory
+- Small amount, very fast
+- Bytes do not have fixed addresses, can dynamically reassign addresses.

+## How to determine memory usage of an object?
+Add amout of memory used by each instance variable to the overhead associated with each object.
+Typically 16 byte.
+The overhead includes a reference to the class, garabage collection info, and sync info.
+The object will usually be padded to be a multiple of 8.
+- A reference to an object is typically 8 bytes.
+A nested non-static class requires an extra 8 bytes for a reference to the enclosing instance.

+## How does a CPU work?
+- Two main components, Control Unit and Arithmetric and logical unit.
+- CU: Uses a special register, the instruction pointer, that holds the address of an instructions numerical code (opcode).
+Fetches the opcode from meory and places it in instruction decoding register for execution.
+After execution the CU increments the instruction pointer and fetches the next instruction.
+- ALU: Consists of logic gates to perform arithmetic operations.
+CPU has registers to store the data of output.
+Instructions are hardwired inside the CPU.

+## What is instruction pipelining?
+Parallelisation in instruction execution
+The stages of execution are: fetch, decode, execute.
+When one instruction is in decode phase the CPU can fetch another.
+CPU execute instructions which are not dependent and is different order.

+## Memory Expense?
+Registers > L1 Cache > L2 Cache > main memory > NUMA > virtual memory > file storage
+NUMA = things like memory on video display card.
+THe whole point of having a memory hierarchy is to enable us to take advantage of the principles of spatial locality of reference and temporality of reference.

+## What is virtual memory?
+Gives each process its own 32 bit address space. $1000 in one program is physically different from address $1000 in a different program.
+CPU maps virtual addrresses used by programs to different physical address.
+It does this by paging.

+## What is paging?
+Break up memory into blocks of bytes called pages.
+Use a look up table to map the HO bits of a virtual address to the HO of the physical address, and LO bits as an index into that page.
+You can move unused pages to disk.

+## When does thrashing occur?
+- Insufficient memory at a given level in the memory hierarchy to properly contain the program working sets of cache lines or pages.
+- A program that does not exhibit locality of refernece

+## What are machine data types?
+All data in computers based on digital electronics is represented as bits (alternatives 0 and 1) on the lowest level.
+The smallest addressable unit of data is usually a group of bits called a byte (usually an octet, which is 8 bits).
+The unit processed by machine code instructions is called a word (as of 2011, typically 32 or 64 bits).
+Most instructions interpret the word as a binary number, such that a 32-bit word can represent unsigned integer values from 0 to {\displaystyle 2^{32}-1}2^{{32}}-1 or signed integer values from {\displaystyle -2^{31}}-2^{{31}} to {\displaystyle 2^{31}-1}2^{{31}}-1.
+Because of two's complement, the machine language and machine doesn't need to distinguish between these unsigned and signed data types for the most part.

+## Size of array
+Implemeent5ed as objects, with overhead for length.
+For a primitive type:
+- 24 bytes for header info (16 bytes overhead, 4 bytes for length, 4 bytes for padding) + memory used to store values, e.g. for int then it's + 4N
+For objects:
+- Same but 8N for 8 bytes for reference.

+## Memory for strings
+- Aliasing is common
+- Space needed for the characters is accounted for seperately because a char array is often shared among strings.

 # Floating Point Numbers